shubhamj190/Django-models-and-admin/README.md

-# Django-models-and-admin : This is app for reference of the models and cutomization of the models and admin interface of Django
+This is app for reference of the models and cutomization of the models and admin interface of Django